utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 You can sign in to Postman by selecting **Sign In** in the upper-right corner or by selecting **Home** in the upper-left corner, then **Sign In**.
 You can also go to [Postman's website](https://www.postman.com/) and select **Sign In** in the upper-right corner of the page.

-When you sign in using the Postman desktop app, the app will open a new screen that directs you to _Sign in via web browser_.
-Your default browser will automatically open a webpage asking you to sign into Postman.
-If your browser doesn't open within a few seconds, select the **open your browser** link in Postman.
+When you sign in using the Postman desktop app, the app will open a new screen that directs you to _Sign in from your browser to continue_.
+Your default browser will automatically open a webpage asking you to sign in to Postman.
+If your browser doesn't open within a few seconds, select either the **open it manually** or **copy the URL** link in Postman.

 > You can opt out of the sign in process at any time by going back to Postman and selecting **Skip and take me to Postman Desktop App**.

-Sign into Postman in your browser by entering your account credentials or signing in with Google.
+Sign in to Postman in your browser by entering your account credentials or signing in with Google.
 If you're signing in to a Postman Professional or Enterprise team with SSO enabled, opt to **Sign in with SSO**.

 Select **Stay signed in for 30 days** if you want to remain signed in after your current session for 30 days before re-authenticating.
 If you don't want to remain signed in on the computer you're working on, clear this checkbox.
 Note that Postman will prompt you to sign in again after 30 minutes.